 3. Who is your audience?

-Knowing the answers to these questions will ensure that your illustrations, stories and images are vehicles that help your congregation grow rather than roadblocks that stymie their spiritual development.
-Poorly chosen media can be offensive, if you are not careful.
+Knowing the answers to these questions will ensure that your illustrations, stories, and images are vehicles that help your congregation grow rather than roadblocks that stymie their spiritual development.
+Poorly chosen media can be offensive, if you aren’t careful.
 Poorly chosen media can undermine trust if it is inaccurate.
-Poorly chosen media can be distracting if it is better suited for another venue.
+Poorly chosen media can be distracting if it’s better suited for another venue.

-Before you use media that is based around some kind of cultural fad, will your congregation understand?
+Before you use media based around some kind of cultural fad, will your congregation understand?
 When choosing music for a video in the service, consider whether your people are more Mozart or more Coldplay.
-The Apostle Paul was masterful in the letters he penned to the early Church, and one of the reasons why is because He seemed to truly understand his audience.
+The Apostle Paul was masterful in the letters he penned to the early Church, and one of the reasons why is because he seemed to truly understand his audience.